-Veterinary hospital prices have grown over the past 5 years, leading deal structures to become increasingly complex.
+Veterinary hospital prices have materially since 2016, leading deal structures to become increasingly complex.
 Buyers now aim to align incentives and mitigate risk with every acquisition, employing deal structures like joint ventures or offering TopCo equity to safeguard their interests.
 For those practice owners who would have significant upside by selling later due to high practice growth, buyers will sometimes offer earnouts to encourage those owners to sell immediately, and to share upside post-closing with the seller.
 For the more risk averse buyer, they will utilize contingent notes or contingent payments more frequently to protect their downside risk.

 What is an earnout?

 An earnout is a future payment to the seller based on achieving specific performance targets that are defined before the transaction closes.
 Historically, earnouts have been based on profit or EBITDA targets, but they are progressively moving to revenue-based targets instead.

 The shift away from EBITDA based targets is primarily due to sellers having significant success in late 2020 and 2021; they grew their practices post-Closing at a rate greater than historical numbers, leading to larger-than-usual earnout payments.
 In response, revenue and EBTIDA-based earnouts still occur but now may have a cap on the total dollars that can be earned.
 A cap on the amount gives the buyer more visibility; they now have a clear picture of the maximum amount of additional purchase price that they’ll pay.

 Many earnouts have a hurdle that must be achieved before the earnout applies.
 These hurdles commonly require revenue or EBITDA growth to deliver above market expectations, so an earnout generally would not apply at market levels of revenue or earnings growth.
 The longer the time frame for an earnout, the higher both the hurdle and the cap.